Updated: Aug 27

 2. Eat Properly

 Eating well-balanced meals helps provide your body with the necessary fuel for a successful race.
-Personally, I try to eliminate processed and sugary foods the week leading up to my race.
+Personally, I try to eliminate processed and sugary foods in the week leading up to my race.
 I try and have plenty of healthy fats carbs and protein.

-3. Abstain from alcohol.
+3. Abstain from Alcohol

 Save the alcohol for the celebration post-race.
 Alcohol can influence motor skills, hydration status, aerobic performance, as well as aspects of the recovery process.